ffyu/Kaggle-Liberty-Mutual-Competition/README.md

 Set the global variable **"FOLDER"** in **"submission.py"** to the same folder that just downloaded all datat files.

 You should be good to go.
-The running time is around 5 hours in a i5-8G laptop.
+The running time is around 5 hours in an i5-8G laptop.

 The final ensemble includes 10 different xgboost models with varying model parameters, features and target variable transformations.